holos-run/holos/doc/md/technical-overview.md

 ## Overview

 Holos makes it easier for platform teams to integrate software into their platform.
-Holos takes a holistic approach, enabling cross team collaboration through well-structured, typed definitions.
-These definitions provide golden paths for other teams to easily integrate their services into the software development platform.
+Existing tools in the Kubernetes ecosystem are narrowly focused on application management.
+Holos takes a holistic approach, focusing on the broad integration layer where applications are joined into the platform.
+Holos improves cross team collaboration through well defined, typed structures at the integration layer.
+These definitions provide golden paths for other teams to easily integrate their own services into the platform.

 <!-- truncate -->